Nissan Z-car: First generation: Nissan 240Z/260Z/280Z (S30; 1969–1978)

 The 260Z was released in 1974.
 Engine displacement increased to 2.6 L, and Nissan introduced a 2+2 model option with a 30 cm (1 foot) stretched wheelbase and length.
-Engine power increased to 154 hp, except for most areas of the U.S., where power decreased to 139 hp (SAE net horsepower) due to new camshafts, carburetors, and lower compression, that were introduced to comply with new US emissions regulations.
+Engine power increased to 154 hp, except for most areas of the U.S., where power decreased to 139 hp due to new camshafts, carburetors, and lower compression, that were introduced to comply with new US emissions regulations.